 - We advise on and implement the structuring of international business operations by U.S. businesses.

-- We help establish companies in foreign countries, using an extensive network of foreign advisors.
+- We help establish companies in foreign countries, working with an extensive network of foreign advisors.

 - We advise on the holding of portfolio investments.